Trusted Since 1985

 What happens during a toilet flange repair appointment?

-During a toilet flange repair appointment, the plumber removes the toilet to inspect the flange and surrounding floor area.
-The flange is evaluated for cracks, corrosion, or movement.
-If damage is found, the flange is repaired or reinforced.
-The toilet is then reset and tested to confirm it is stable and properly sealed.
+During a toilet flange repair appointment, the plumber removes the toilet, inspects the flange and surrounding floor, and explains repair options.
+After the repair is completed, the toilet is reset and tested to ensure proper sealing and stability.

 How should I prepare for toilet flange repair?